 We used thin films of Cr$_2$O$_3$ to induce and alter stresses in the NV layer.
-Under the film at distance of $\sim~2~\upmu$m from its edges, magnitude of such stresses is homogeneous in a plane parallel to the diamond surface and its uncertainty is limited by thickness of the thin film, which is known with a nanometer precision.
-The stress appeared when ambient temperature is different from the film deposition temperature due to difference of thermal expansion coefficients.
-By setting the ambient temperature one can apply desired stress to the NV centers, for example to move it off and on a magnetic resonance.
+Under the film at a distance of $\sim~2~\upmu$m from its edges, the magnitude of such stresses is homogeneous in a plane parallel to the diamond surface, and its uncertainty is limited by the thickness of the thin film, which is known with nanometer precision.
+The stress appears when the ambient temperature is different from the film deposition temperature due to the difference in thermal expansion coefficients.
+By setting the ambient temperature, one can apply desired stress to the NV centers, for example, to move it off and on magnetic resonance.

-Stress gradients created in normal to the diamond surface direction or near the edges of the film can encode the position information of each NV center in a shift of its optical transition frequency making densely packed NV centers individually addressable~\cite{xu_quantum_2019,bersin_individual_2019}, thus specifically designed systems could surpass optical resolution without using super-resolution microscopy techniques.
+Stress gradients created in normal to the diamond surface direction or near the edges of the film can encode the position information of each NV center in a shift of its optical transition frequency, making densely packed NV centers individually addressable~\cite{xu_quantum_2019,bersin_individual_2019}, thus specifically designed systems could surpass optical resolution without using super-resolution microscopy techniques.
 Additional studies are needed to estimate maximum stresses and their gradients achievable by the diamond-film interface.